skitsanos/lua-compiled/README.md

 # lua-compiled
 This example demonstrates how to create executable that runs embedded Lua bytecode

+### Why

+Sometimes there is a need to decouple the application core from some logic that depends on external factors.
+For example, you need to generate a segment of application that works on that particular machine only, which is often used, for example, in software licensing.

+In the current codebase, we demonstrate how to compile the Lua app into bytecode, wrap that bytecode as something we can embed in C app, and then compile that app into executable, which is more, rather, a loader for our bytecode.

+But we could go even further; instead of having that bytecode compiled all together with our app, we could have it somewhere on disk or, even better, remotely.

 ### Build tools

 To build it you need Xmake, A cross-platform build utility based on Lua, you can grab it from here [https://xmake.io](https://xmake.io)

-Xmake is super easy to use and allows to make insane build scenarios that are impossible to achive in cmake and others.
+Xmake is super easy to use and allows to make insane build scenarios impossible to achieve in Xmake and others.

 ### Configuring Xmake.lua